RocketChat/docs-old/legal/guidelines-for-law-enforcement.md

 ### Will Rocket.Chat notify users of requests for account information?

 Yes.
-Rocket.Chat's policy is to notify users of requests for their Rocket.Chat account information, which includes a copy of the request, as soon as we are able (e.g., prior to or after disclosure of account information) unless we are prohibited from doing so (e.g., an order under [18 U.S.C. § 2705(b)](https://www.law.cornell.edu/uscode/text/18/2705)).
+Rocket.Chat's policy is to notify users of requests for their Rocket.Chat account information, which includes a copy of the request, as soon as we are able (e.g., prior to or after disclosure of account information) unless we are prohibited from doing so (e.g., an order under [18 U.S.C. ÃÂÃÂ§ 2705(b)](https://www.law.cornell.edu/uscode/text/18/2705)).
 We ask that any non-disclosure provisions include a specified duration (e.g., 90 days) during which Rocket.Chat is prohibited from notifying the user.
 Exceptions to user notice may include exigent or counterproductive circumstances, such as emergencies regarding imminent threat to life, child sexual exploitation, or terrorism.

 ### What details must be included in account information requests?